Xanxi-Amiga/XACP-ZZ9000/applications/README.md

 The Flite Core1 program is loaded dynamically when ZZSpeech starts.

-Only one dynamically loaded Core1 application can execute at a time, so ZZSpeech should be stopped cleanly before launching another Core1 application such as ZZPicoDrive, ZZDoom, ZZQuake or ZZRastan.
+Only one dynamically loaded Core1 application can execute at a time, so ZZSpeech should be stopped cleanly before launching another Core1 application such as ZZPicoDrive, ZZDoom, ZZQuake, ZZDarkForcesNEXT or ZZRastan.

 ZZSpeech 1.0 is distributed as closed-source freeware.
 See its own documentation and license files for redistribution and third-party licensing terms.